GabrielDeml/IWT/the_paper.md

 use the final goods.
 An example of a supply chain an illicit good may pass through can be seen below in Figure 2.

+* Background
+ * The basic structure of the supply chain
+ * Why someone would be involved in IIT
+   * Why would someone sell IIT
+     * What type ot people would sell IIT
+   * Why would someone buy IIT
+     * What type of people would be buying IIT
+ * What the cost on the environment is
+ * What punishment would be given to the perpetrator

+Paragraph 1:
+ * Who poached the elephant?
+ * Who is it being sold to?
+ * What type of market would it go through?

+Notes:
+* Once ivory enters the supply chain, it is not hard to know if it is legal or not.
+(7)
 *